 Home-made pizza is something special.
 Normally we do it when we have friends over for dinner and everyone can decide what they like on the pizza.
-Before them come, I have prepared the dough and the tomato sauce and we are ready for the finish when our friends are here.
+Before they come, I have prepared the dough and the tomato sauce and we are ready for the topping when our friends are here.

 We have a pizza stone which we normally put on the grill.
 That gives a great result.
-But with the some recipe below, I have also baked the pizza in a normal oven.
+The pizza stone gives the heat that makes the crust extra crunchy.
+But with the same recipe below, I have also baked the pizza in a normal oven.

 So what’s Scandinavian with a pizza?
-We are like the Italian, we like our pizza crust thin. 😉
+We are like the Italians, we like our pizza crust thin. 😉

 Ingredients (4 pers):